- SA Women’s Equality Blueprint

 A huge petition tied with a yellow ribbon is presented to the House of Assembly consisting of 11,600 signatures.
 Around a third of the signatures collected are from men.
 The petition is officially tabled on 30 August.

-On the same day, the Constitution Amendment Bill is introduced in the Assembly by John Cockburn.
+On the same day, the Adult Suffrage Bill is introduced in the Assembly by John Cockburn.

 |18 December 1894|

-At 10:30 the House of Assembly meets and soon passes the bill with amendments.
+At 10:30am the House of Assembly meets and soon passes the Bill with amendments.

-The short wording of the South Australian Constitution Amendment Act read:
+The short wording of the Constitution Amendment Act read: